 Uxbridge College has been judged outstanding by Ofsted - the highest grade they can give.
 We also have consistenly high success rates and are a top perfoming London college.

 We offer a great range of courses in many subject areas and across many different levels.
 Students can study A Levels, vocational qualifications, that provide practical training for real jobs, and higher education courses.
 Please click here to find out more about the courses we offer.

 Our annual post Level 3 options evening provides students and parents with information to help plan their future, whether that is staying on to study an HNC/D at the College, going to university, taking an apprenticeship or going to work.
-Please click here for our information booklet providing lots of advice and links to useful information.

 Get in touch